morgan3d/quadplay/README.md

 The quadplay✜ runtime, compiler, and emulator are licensed as [LGPL3](https://www.gnu.org/licenses/lgpl-3.0.en.html).
-You can create closed-source games with it and do whatever you want with your own games.
+You can create closed-source games with it and distribute your games however you want, including commercially.
 If you modify the runtime, compiler, or emulator, then you must redistribute your changes to those under the LGPL3 with your game as open source.

 Portions of the IDE are under different open source licenses (BSD, MIT, and public domain).